vergauwenthomas/MetObs_toolkit/docs/intro.rst

 For some advanced quality control methods, the `Titanlib <https://github.com/metno/titanlib>`_ package is used.
-Since the instalation of titanlib requires a c++ compiler, it is categorized as a *extra-dependency*.
-This means that the user must install titanlib manually if this functionallity is required or use the following command:
+Since the installation of titanlib requires a c++ compiler, it is categorized as a *extra-dependency*.
+This means that the user must install titanlib manually if this functionality is required or use the following command:

 .. code-block:: console